AdityaGIT19/Compozent-Project/README.md

 # Compozent-Project
-An a basic app created using react
+A basic app created using react